kobaltcore/renkit/README.md

 renkit consists of three tools:
 1. `renutil` manages Ren'Py instances and takes care of installing, launching and removing them.
-2. `renotize` is a macOS-exclusive tool which notarizes built distributions of Ren'Py games for macOS.
+2. `renotize` notarizes built distributions of Ren'Py games for macOS, from any source OS.
 3. `renconstruct` automates the build process for Ren'Py games start to finish.

-renkit is written in Nim and compiled into standalone executables, so it's easy to use anywhere.
+renkit is written in Nim and compiled into standalone executables, batteries included, so it's easy to use anywhere.
 Currently it supports the following platforms:
 - `Linux` amd64
 - `macOS` amd64 / arm64
 - `Windows` amd64 / i386